 Soil is a finite resource that fulfils many important functions and services for society.
 It is a growing medium for food, timber and other crops, a store for carbon and water, a reservoir of biodiversity and a buffer against pollution.
-If you are proposing development, you should seek to use areas of poorer quality agricultural land in preference to that of a higher quality in line with National Planning Policy Framework para 171.
-For more information, see our publication Agricultural Land Classification: protecting the best and most versatile agricultural land.
+If you are proposing development, you should seek to use areas of poorer quality agricultural land in preference to that of a higher quality in line with National Planning Policy Framework para 112.
+For more information, see Guide to assessing development proposals on agricultural land .